Hattie Durham: Provocative woman who deserved her fate? Or sympathetic victim?

 Just Here for Godzilla: Epic demon armies and plagues wracking the Earth?
 Skip to those and ignore the unsympathetic characters.

 Mary Suetopia: Jesus Christ's Millennial Reign in Kingdom Come is a utopia for "naturals" as long as they obey God's laws.
-They have all the amenities of the technological world (Sort of: the book was written in 2007, but with a few exceptions the tech level is firmly stuck in the mid-90s), have eternal life, perpetual sunshine, no war or violence.
+They have all the amenities of the technological world (Sort of: the book was written in 2007, but with a few exceptions the tech level is firmly stuck in the mid-90s, when the series began), have eternal life, perpetual sunshine, no war or violence.
 Even non-believers can live for a hundred years in perfect health.

 Moral Event Horizon: Nicolae crosses this when he was still a child by conspiring with Viv Ivins to kill his mother.
 Although to the rest of the world, this crossing the horizon happens when Nicolae Carpathia desecrates the Jewish Temple and demands total worship of himself at all times.